-&lt;sup>1 For Overseer analyses that form the basis of consent applications, or year-end monitoring analyses, BOPRC will provide the latitude and longitude for each block once a farm map has been supplied.
+For Overseer analyses that form the basis of consent applications, or year-end monitoring analyses, BOPRC will provide the latitude and longitude for each block once a farm map has been supplied.

-&lt;sup>2 BOPRC uses soil data generated by Landcare Research and provided via S-map dated 2014.
+BOPRC uses soil data generated by Landcare Research and provided via S-map dated 2014.
 At this stage the BOPRC S-map data is not being changed with changes to the national database.
-This policy will be reviewed at the next science review.
+This policy will be reviewed in the science review of 2027.

-$^3$ A house block that is $1000 \text{ m}^2$ (or 0.1 ha), the percentage of the block that is cultivated = $100\text{m}^2/1000\text{m}^2 = 10\%$ .
+A house block that is $1000 \text{ m}^2$ (or 0.1 ha), the percentage of the block that is cultivated = $100\text{m}^2/1000\text{m}^2 = 10\%$ .
 Where there is more than one house on the property, the areas of each house and garden/section can be summed, and entered into Overseer as a single "house" block.

-&lt;sup>4 BOPRC will provide the block slope data for the farm block map to 2 decimal places.
+BOPRC will provide the block slope data for the farm block map to 2 decimal places.
 Where one Overseer block comprises several geographically separate part-blocks, slope is calculated based on the average slope of all of the part blocks.